ajsoriar/ajsr-confirm/README.md

 [![NuGet version](https://badge.fury.io/nu/angular-avatar.svg)](https://badge.fury.io/nu/angular-avatar)
 -->

-This is a simple plug in that shows a confirmation alert.
+This is a simple jQuery plug in that shows a confirmation alert.

 <!--- You will get this:-->
 ![angular-avatar basic usage example](./demo/all-in-one-example.gif?raw=true "angular-avatar basic usage example")